This is a seminar with a limited number of participants (20 students), for Archaeology students exclusively;

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in MyTimetable.

 Log in with your ULCN account, and add this course using the 'Add timetable' button.
 To view the assessment deadline(s), make sure to select the course with a code ending in T and/or R.

-The museum assignment is due within 3 weeks after the museum visit.
+The museum assignment is due within two weeks after the exam.